ZachSaucier/sveltekit-blog/src/lib/posts/2025/notes-the-best-todo-app.md

 But in the end most engineers that I know [end up using a plain text file](https://www.google.com/search?client=firefox-b-1-d&q=hacker+news+i+tried+every+todo+app).
 I was one of those people for a while, using Window's Notepad as my TODO app.

-However in the last few years I've found myself using Mac's Notes app more often due to a few key features that it offers.
+However in the last few years I've found myself using Apple's Notes app more often due to a few key features that it offers.

 <span class="excerpt_marker"></span>